 Gujrati Wedding- Garba, enough said!

 Gujarati weddings again are vibrant and amusing and generally take up an entire night to wrap up the proceedings.
 The ceremony begins with Ponkvu (The arrival of the groom and his family), followed by Jaimala(formal introduction of bride and groom on a stage) and Madhurparka.
 Madhuparka is the ceremony when bride's parents welcome the groom.
-They wash his feet and offer Panchamrut, a liquid made up of milk, honey, yogurt, sugar and ghee.
-Only then he enters the mandap.
+They wash his feet and offer Panchamrut, a liquid made up of milk, honey, yogurt, sugar, and ghee.
+Only when he enters the mandap.